Postgraduate Study in Sweden

 To be admitted to a postgraduate research position, a student must hold a university degree equivalent to a bachelor’s degree or higher, with a major in the same subject as the intended field of study.
 In most cases a master’s degree is required.
 Foreign students wishing to study for a PhD in Sweden are advised to prepare with a master’s degree in Sweden first, if a relevant program is available in English.
 A Swedish masters degree will improve a student’s chances of being accepted on a PhD program.

-Sweden: Tuition fees and funding
+Sweden: tuition fees & funding

 Up until very recently Sweden’s higher education system was funded entirely by tax revenue, and everyone was exempt from tuition fees no matter what their nationality.
 However in 2011 tuition fees were introduced for all students from outside the EU/EEA and Switzerland.
 But the Swedish Government has allocated resources for two new scholarship programs designed to cover both living costs and tuition fees to help those foreign students who can’t afford to pay tuition fees.